NicklasLallo/dotfiles/README.md

     - [Nerd-Fonts](https://github.com/ryanoasis/nerd-fonts) - Patch fonts with a lot of extra symbols for use in terminal and more.
     - [fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to 'find'.
     - [fpp](https://github.com/facebook/pathpicker) - Helps picks a file path with UI from from a messy shellscript's output and pipes it into any program (mainly $EDITOR).
-    - pygments - python pip package for syntax highlighting, I mainly use it for the preview window in fzf.
+    - pygments - python pip package for syntax highlighting, I mainly use it for the preview window in fzf. (replaced by bat bellow)
     - [bat](https://github.com/sharkdp/bat) - A cat(1) clone with wings.

 - GUI